Skip to content

 Along with rainbow cupcakes and rainbow jello I like to offer healthy options on my dessert tables like colorful rainbow fruit kabobs or this rainbow fruit platter!
 It’s beautiful and vibrant to look at plus adds a bit of whimsy with the pot of gold at the end.

-Both kids and adults love this party platter plus it’s simple to make and easy to customize based on fruits you like.
-I’ve also added marshmallows to represent clouds and gold wrapped chocolates to represent the pot of gold at the end of the rainbow.
-How cute is that?
+Both kids and adults love this fruit platter!
+It’s simple to make and easy to customize based on fruits you like.
+I’ve added marshmallows to represent clouds and gold wrapped chocolates to represent the pot of gold at the end of the rainbow.

 rainbow fruit platter on white plate with gold coins

-• Gold chocolate coins or gold wrapped Rolos
+• Other: Mini marshmallows for clouds and gold chocolate coins or gold wrapped Rolos

 Which Platter to Choose